 Writer(s): Sam Cooke (see lyrics here)

-First charted: 9 January 1965
+First Charted: January 9, 1965

-Peak: 31 US, 46 CB, 9 RB (Click for codes to singles charts.)
+Peak: 31 US, 46 CB, 53 HR, 9 RB, 1 DF (Click for codes to singles charts.)

-Sales (in millions): -- US, -- UK, -- world (includes US and UK)
+Sales (in millions): -- US, -- UK, -- world (includes US + UK)

 The song which “became an anthem of the civil rights movement in the United States” NRR owed its existence to a black man determined to outdo a white man’s commentary on racism.
 Bob Dylan’s “Blowin’ in the Wind” “profoundly inspired and disturbed” RS500 Sam Cooke, who said at the time, “Jeez, a white boy writing a song like that?”
 RS500

 Despite its “weary tone” WK and the negative circumstances which birthed the song, it is a “hopeful tome and vision for a multi-cultural society” SH which has been called the soul singer’s “most significant and enduring composition.”
 SH It also served as “Cooke’s farewell address and final hit.”
 RS500 He recorded “Change” in December 1963, WK but it wasn’t until after he was fatally shot a year later at a Los Angeles motel that the song was released as a single.

 Its reach is demonstrated by the myriad of artists who have covered the song.
-Among the 500+ versions are those by The Band, Jon Bon Jovi, Billy Bragg, Terence Trent D’Arby, Bob Dylan, Gavin DeGraw, Aretha Franklin, the Fugees, Al Green, R. Kelly, Otis Redding, the Righteous Brothers, Seal, The Supremes, Three Dog Night, Tina Turner, and Bobby Womack.
+Among the 500+ versions are those by The Band, Jon Bon Jovi, Billy Bragg, Terence Trent D’Arby, Bob Dylan, Gavin DeGraw, Aretha Franklin, the Fugees, Al Green, Greta Van Fleet, R. Kelly, Otis Redding, the Righteous Brothers, Seal, The Supremes, Three Dog Night, Tina Turner, and Bobby Womack.